 The Flax resonator back plate was designed by our luthiers to amplify and enhance both the unplugged and plugged-in sound of the guitar.
-Unplugged, the sound of a Flaxwood gravitates towards that of an archtop guitar; plugged in, the back plate ensures an open and rich tone through the guitar’s range.
+Unplugged, the sound of a Flaxwood gravitates towards that of an archtop guitar; plugged in, the back plate is part of that Flawood sound.

 Is the Flax resonator back plate made of metal?

 No. Like the body and neck, it is also made of Flaxwood.

 What is the Tune-X Tuning System?